 The Bodhisatta was once a musician.
 A student of his was offered a job with the king, but demanded pay equal to the Bodhisatta.
-The king demanded he demonstrate equal skill, so an exhibition was arranged.
+The king said he needed to demonstrate equal skill, so an exhibition was arranged.
 The Bodhisatta worried he might lose and contemplated suicide, but Indra, king of the gods, intervened to make sure the Bodhisatta played the best.
 Then Indra invited the Bodhisatta to come play his lute in heaven.

 The Bodhisatta was once an ascetic.
 One time a rich man served the Bodhisatta a meal with fish and then accused him of doing wrong for eating it.
-The Bodhisatta answered that eating flesh that is offered is okay, only the killing is wrong.
+The Bodhisatta answered that eating flesh that is offered is okay; only the killing is wrong.

 The Bodhisatta was once a parrot.
 When his eyesight faded, he relied on his only son to care for him.
-He told his son not to bring mangoes from a particular island because of the danger, but he ignored this advice and died.
+He told his son not to eat mangoes from a particular island because of the danger, but he ignored this advice and died.
 Soon after, the Bodhisatta starved to death.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547